abdullahbannuwala/Full-Stack-Dev-Interview-Questions/C#&OOP.md

 # Stack Vs Heap.
 1. Stack stored value types + Last In First Out + Access is fast + Variables can’t be Resized
 2. Heap stored reference types. + Any Order + Access is Slow + Variables can be Resized

+# Differentiate between Boxing and Unboxing?
+Boxing : Converting value type to reference type.
+Unboxing : Converting reference type to value type.

+# Performance durring boxing and unboxing?
+avoid boxing altogether by using generics and avoid method overloads with object parameters in their signature.

 # Inheritance
 Same object with different behavior . we use inheritance to increase reusibiltiy, extendibility, and modify.